eclipse-embed-cdt/web-jekyll/pages/plugins/update.md

 ## Overview

-By design, Eclipse is a collection of features, each refering one or more plug-ins; the features are the smallest unit for installing and updating plug-ins.
+By design, Eclipse is a collection of features, each referring one or more plug-ins; the features are the smallest unit for installing and updating plug-ins.